Research agenda & tests · v2.0 · July 2026

 Study concepts

-Study 1 — Comparative phenomenology corpus
+Study A — Comparative phenomenology corpus

 Build a database of first-person reports from Zen, Advaita, Dzogchen, Christian apophatic mysticism, Sufism, contemporary nondual teachers, and modern meditation studies.
 Goal: see whether two orientations appear without forcing them.

-Study 2 — Meditation route comparison
+Study B — Meditation route comparison

 Compare practices aimed at open awareness, self-inquiry, objectless absorption, analytic deconstruction, and devotional surrender.
 Measure report structure, neural dynamics, and self/world boundary markers.

-Study 3 — AI aperture audit
+Study C — AI aperture audit

 Create a scoring rubric across eight aperture dimensions and apply it to current LLMs, memory-enabled agents, embodied robots, and future recurrent systems.